-- I. Children in public care (looked after children) - Pupils living within the designated catchment area for the school (proof of address will be required) - 3.
-Any remaining places are allocated to children living nearest the school measured in a straight line from the centre of the school to the centre of the home address measured by the Council's GIS/ONE system. - 4.
+- 1. Children in public care (looked after children) - 2.
+Pupils living within the designated catchment area for the school (proof of address will be required) - 3.
+Any remaining places are allocated to children living nearest the school measured in a straight line from the school to the home address measured by the Council's GIS/ONE system. - 4.
 Other students who wish to attend the Sixth Form.